-- All doors lock automatically when the vehicle speed reaches 15 MPH (24 km/h). - All doors unlock automatically when the ignition is placed in the OFF position (Intelligent Key equipped vehicles) or when the key is removed from the ignition switch (non-Intelligent Key equipped vehicles).
+- All doors lock automatically when the vehicle speed reaches 15 MPH (24 km/h). - All doors unlock automatically when the ignition is placed in the OFF position (models with Intelligent Key system) or when the key is removed from the ignition switch (models without Intelligent Key system).

-The automatic lock and unlock functions can be deactivated or activated independently of each other.
-To deactivate or activate the automatic door lock or unlock system, perform the following procedure:
+The automatic unlock function can be deactivated or activated.
+To deactivate or activate the automatic door unlock system, perform the following procedure:

 - 1. Close all doors. - 2.
-Place the ignition switch in the ON position.
+Place the ignition switch in the ON position. - Within 20 seconds of performing Step 2, push and hold the power door lock switch to the position (UNLOCK) for more than 5 seconds.

-- 3. Do one of the following within 20 seconds of performing Step #2: - To change AUTO UNLOCK settings: push and hold the power door lock switch to the position (UNLOCK) for more than 5 seconds. - To change AUTO LOCK settings: push and hold the power door lock switch to the position (LOCK) for more than 5 seconds. - When activated, the hazard indicator will flash twice.
+- When activated, the hazard indicator will flash twice.
 When deactivated, the hazard indicator will flash once. - The ignition switch must be placed in the OFF and ON position again between each setting change.